e271828e/Flight.jl/docs/notes/design/framework_spec.md

 register this store actually lives in: declaration by allocation, never by initial value (row 77).

-**Available on both tiers.** Nothing in the contract is tier-specific, and a continuous workspace simply joins the `T`-generic surface.
+**Available on both tiers.** Nothing in the workspace contract is tier-specific, and a continuous workspace simply joins the `T`-generic surface.
 Under a `Dual` activation the allocator is called at `Dual`, and the in-place math runs through Julia's generic fallbacks.
 No BLAS is involved: activations probe and linearize, they don't run marathons.

-The continuous side runs many calls per [boundary](#g-boundary): RK stages, localization probes, event re-[sweeps](#g-sweep).
+The continuous side runs many calls per [boundary](#g-boundary): RK stages, localization trial evaluations, event re-[sweeps](#g-sweep).
 That multiplicity makes the no-information-between-calls contract *more* load-bearing there, not less.

 **[Blessed](#g-blessed) idiom — zero-allocation [ticks](#g-tick) with immutable `x`.** Do the